Volunteer Application

 We’re expanding and refining our Wildlife Rescue & Transport Volunteer Program.
 This year, we’re breaking down our transport lists by counties to ensure you receive notifications only for the areas you’re interested in—no more messages about locations 1.5 hours away if they aren’t convenient for you!

-For complete details and training instructions, please watch our Wildlife Rescue & Transport Training video, then click the button below to be taken to a Google Drive folder with more details:
+To get started, please watch our Wildlife Rescue & Transport Training video and click the button below to access a Google Drive folder with more details.
+If you have questions about the Wildlife Rescue & Transport Volunteer Program, please email us at [email protected].

 Volunteering at the Bird Center